hMRI-group/hMRI-toolbox-docs/docs/contact.md

 ## Mailing List

-Stay updated with the latest updates and discussions through our dedicated mailing list created for hMRI Toolbox users.
+Stay updated with the latest changes and discussions through our dedicated mailing list created for hMRI Toolbox users.
 Registered users can access the message archive on the list home page to catch up on previous discussions.

 [Register for the mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=HMRI-TOOLBOX&A=1){ .md-button }